 - The pain is likely to increase when coughing or sneezing.

 - You may see a lump in your groin area, which may disappear when you lay down.

-- Some patients describe a ‘dragging’ sensation on one side of your lower abdomen.
+- Some patients describe a ‘dragging’ sensation on one side of their lower abdomen.

 What is an Inguinal hernia?